-- intentionally inflicted physical or mental injury upon a child;
+- intentionally inflicting physical or mental injury upon a child;

-- committed an intentional act that could reasonably be expected to result in physical or mental injury to a child;
+- committing an intentional act that could reasonably be expected to result in physical or mental injury to a child; or

-- actively encouraged another person to commit an act that resulted in or could reasonably have been expected to result in physical or mental injury to the child.
+- actively encouraging another person to commit an act that resulted in or could reasonably have been expected to result in physical or mental injury to the child.

-Under Florida law, it is NOT a crime for a parent or a person who is acting in place of a parent to impose reasonable physical discipline on a child for misbehavior under the circumstances even though physical injury resulted from the discipline.
+Under Florida law, it is NOT a crime for a parent or a person who is acting in place of a parent to impose reasonable physical discipline on a child for misbehavior even though physical injury resulted from the discipline.
 Investigators have traditionally considered marks left on the child’s buttocks because of a spanking to be reasonable, but marks left on any other part of the body to be unreasonable.

 Attorney for Child Abuse in Pasco County, FL

 If you were accused of child abuse or neglect, then contact an experienced criminal defense attorney at Sammis Law Firm, P.A.
-We represent clients accused of child abuse crimes prosecuted in New Port Richey or Dade City, FL.
+Our attorneys represent parents and caregivers accused of child abuse crimes prosecuted in New Port Richey or Dade City, FL.
 In addition to child abuse, we represent clients on related charges of domestic violence battery, neglect of a child, or contributing to the delinquency of a minor.

-At the Sammis Law Firm, our attorneys are familiar with the tactics used by the Child Protective Investigation Section of the Pasco County Sheriff’s Office.
+At Sammis Law Firm, our attorneys are familiar with the tactics used by the Child Protective Investigation (CPI) Section of the Pasco County Sheriff’s Office.
 We can help you during the earliest stage of the investigation.